gvkk123/msthesisieee80211p/README.md

 ## MS Thesis - Kiran Kumar G V - Electrical Engineering - Texas A&M University

+This repository provides the MATLAB Code and the Documentation for my MS Thesis.

 You can use the [editor on GitHub](https://github.com/gvkk123/msthesisieee80211p/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.